Serious Crime Act 2015

-Part 1: Proceeds of Crime
+Part 1: Proceeds of crime

-This part amends the Proceeds of Crime Act 2002 in determining the extent of a defendant's interest in confiscated property, and amends the procedures surrounding costs and court sentencing.
-This includes amending, defining, or creating regulations on the extent of a defendant's interest in proceeds of crime, the provision of information by third parties, the time-frame and manner of payment, absconding defendants, and connected purposes.
+This part amended the Proceeds of Crime Act 2002 in determining the extent of a defendant's interest in confiscated property, and amended the procedures surrounding costs and court sentencing.
+This included amending, defining, or creating regulations on the extent of a defendant's interest in proceeds of crime, the provision of information by third parties, the time-frame and manner of payment, absconding defendants, and connected purposes.

-Part 2: Computer Misuse
+Part 2: Computer misuse

-This part amends the Computer Misuse Act 1990 in relation to hacking, creating viruses or Trojan Horses, the deliberate act of creating serious risk to computers or computer systems and amends the territorial extent of computer crimes.
-This includes a new offence of impairing a computer to cause damage, with a 14 years' prison sentence for damage to the economy or environment, in addition to ensuring the United Kingdom adopts the EU Directive 2013/40/EU on attacks against information systems.
+This part amended the Computer Misuse Act 1990 in relation to hacking, creating viruses or Trojan Horses, the deliberate act of creating serious risks to computers or computer systems and amended the territorial extent of computer crimes.
+This included a new offence of impairing a computer to cause damage, with a 14 years' prison sentence for damage to the economy or environment, in addition to the United Kingdom adopting the EU Directive 2013/40/EU on attacks against information systems.

-Part 3: Organised, Serious and Gang-related Crime
+Part 3: Organised, serious and gang-related crime

-This part adopts the ratified UN Convention against Transnational Organised Crime.
-The new 'participation offence' would encompass not just those who carry out an act of serious crime, but those who provide materials, services or related infrastructure.
-The Bill would extend elements of the Serious Crime Act 2007 to Scotland, and extends the making of a Serious Crime Prevention Order to include firearms offences and the cultivation of cannabis plants.
+This part adopted the ratified UN Convention against Transnational Organised Crime.
+The new 'participation offence' encompassed not just those who carry out an act of serious crime, but those who provide materials, services or related infrastructure.
+The legislation extended elements of the Serious Crime Act 2007 to Scotland, and extended the making of a Serious Crime Prevention Order to include firearms offences and the cultivation of cannabis plants.

-Part 4: Seizure and Forfeiture of Drug-cutting Agents
+Part 4: Seizure and forfeiture of drug-cutting agents

-This part creates and extends the power of search and seizure warrants related to the investigation into the creation or ownership of substances used when 'cutting' drugs.
+This part created and extended the power of search and seizure warrants relevant to investigations into the creation or ownership of substances used to cut drugs.

-Part 5: Protection of Children, etc.
+Part 5: Protection of children, etc.

-This part extends the definition of child cruelty to incorporate abuse, neglect or psychological damage, and amends existing legislation relating to pedophile material to include publications that advise on how to commit or facilitate sexual offences against children.
-It also prohibits intentional communication of a sexual nature with a minor (including encouraging the minor to communicate anything of a sexual nature) for the purpose of obtaining sexual gratification.
-Existing legislation on female genital mutilation is also amended by this part.
-This Part amends the Children and Young Persons Act 1933, making it explicit that suffering of a child can be physical or psychological, and amends the offence of suffocating a child under three.
-Finally, this part creates the offence of "controlling or coercive behavior in an intimate or family relationship".
+This part extended the definition of child cruelty to incorporate abuse, neglect or psychological damage, and amended existing legislation relating to paedophile material to include publications that advise on how to commit or facilitate sexual offences against children.
+It also prohibited intentional communication of a sexual nature with a minor (including encouraging the minor to communicate anything of a sexual nature) for the purpose of obtaining sexual gratification.
+Existing legislation on female genital mutilation was also amended by this part.
+This Part amended the Children and Young Persons Act 1933, making it explicit that the suffering of a child can be physical or psychological, and amended the offence of suffocating a child under the age of three.
+Finally, this part created the offence of "controlling or coercive behavior in an intimate or family relationship".

-Part 6: Miscellaneous and General
+Part 6: Miscellaneous and general

-This part deals with the preparation or training abroad for terrorist related activities, amendments related to the Treaty on the Functioning of the European Union in relation to serious crime, and consequential amendments.
-The unauthorized possession of a bladed instrument within a prison is made an explicit offence by this Part, amending the Prison Act 1952 to include prisons, secure training centres and young offender institutions.
+This part dealt with the preparation or training abroad for terrorist related activities, amendments related to the Treaty on the Functioning of the European Union in relation to serious crime, and consequential amendments.
+The unauthorised possession of a bladed instrument within a prison is made an explicit offence, amending the Prison Act 1952 (15 & 16 Geo.
+6 & 1 Eliz.
+2. c.
+52) to include prisons, secure training centres and young offender institutions.